How to: Install front and rear dashcam for Ford Explorer Platinum

 After reaching the top of the door, I was able tuck the USB wire under the side pillar trim.
 Then I ran the wires under the roof liner.

-Step 5: Install the front camera.
+Step 5: Install and test the front camera.

 Installing the Rear Camera